Kotlin/KEEP/proposals/change-defaulting-rule.md

 - It is an error to apply the same annotation with both the `all` and another annotation target.

 In addition, if a class is annotated with `@JvmRecord`, the Java-only target `RECORD_COMPONENT` is considered when selecting applicable targets.
 That way the behavior of a `@JvmRecord` with annotations using `all` as use-site target aligns perfectly with Java records.

+### Compiler flags

+The Kotlin compiler shall provide a flag to change the defaulting behavior.

+- `-Xannotation-defaulting=first-only` corresponds to the defaulting rule in version 1.9 of the Kotlin specification.
+- `-Xannotation-defaulting=param-property` corresponds to the new proposed param-and-property defaulting rule.
+- `-Xannotation-defaulting=all` behaves as if the `all` target was applied to every annotation without an explicit one.

+#### Migration

+The param-and-property defaulting rule should become the new defaulting rule in the language.
+For an orderly transition between the two worlds, we define an additional compiler flag.

+- `-Xannotation-defaulting=first-only-warn` behaves as `first-only`; in addition, it raises a warning whenever the following are true:
+  - The annotation does _not_ have a explicit use-site target,
+  - Both the `param` and one of `property` or `field` targets are allowed for the specific element.

+If the user wants to keep the `first-onlt` behavior but _not_ receive any warnings, the workaround is to explicitly write the use-site target.
+This is also a future-proof way to keep the current behavior.

+> [!TIP]
+> _Tooling support_: in response to this warning, editors supporting Kotlin are suggested to include actions to make them go away.
+That may include enabling the proposed flag project-wise, or making the use-site target for an annotation explicit.

+In the next version of the Kotlin compiler after this KEEP is approved, the default value of the flag should be `first-only-warn`.
+After this transitional period, the default value should change to `param-property`.

 ### Examples